codingkatty/y2kos/README.md

 **Y2K OS** is a cool webOS I made.
 Made for Codédex Holiday Hackathon, I've chosen track 2 and a more... aesthetic retro theme?
 Well, the colors a customizable in the settings and it is pretty nice tbh.
 Note that there are still some bugs though.

 ### Cool Facts
-- The default bg picture is my school and I took the picture
+- i took the background picture in my school field
 - Intentional lag
 - Retrooo theme